gvwilson/fiction/iffy/index.md

 straightening up and turning back to her cooking.
 "Now come on, let's get this in you before Jack gobbles it all up."

-- Hey.
+- *Hey.*
 - *Ho.*
-- Huh?
+- *Huh?*
 - *Hoot!*
-- Stop it ya dingus.
+- *Stop it ya dingus.*

 Iff smiled.
 Any night Honesty called her "dingus" was a good night.

-- Y'aright?
-We heard about the jammer along by the Dance Hall.
+- *Y'aright?
+We heard about the jammer along by the Dance Hall.*
 - *Yeah.* Iffy hesitated. *Saw it happen.*
-- Tay bangle.
-Y'aright for reals?
+- *Tay bangle.
+Y'aright for reals?*
 - *Yeah.* Iffy hesitated again. *How bout you?
 Tomorrow 'n' all.*
-- Aff, I be kappa.
-But Second says I gotta go do chores.
-You be safe.
+- *Aff, I'll be kappa.
+But Second says I still gotta do chores.
+You be safe heart.*
 - *You too.*

 She waited a moment for a reply,